prepor/condo/README.md

 Optional parameters:
 * `:deploy` (default `[:Before]`).
-Can be `[:Before]` or `[:After n]` where `n` is a number of seconds before stopping previous container after the successful start of the new one.
+Can be `[:Before]` or `[:After n]` where `n` is a number of seconds before stopping the previous container after the successful start of the new one.
 * `:health-timeout` in seconds (default 10).
 It's how long condo will wait for passed healthchecks.
 * `:stop-timeout` in seconds (default 10).
 It will be passed into `/stop` docker operation.
-It's how long it will wait before force-stop of container.
+It's how long it will wait before force-stop of a container.

 ## HTTP API